What does a Pediatric Endocrinologist do?

 Why should I choose to become a Pediatric Endocrinologist ?

 A Pediatric Endocrinologist attends to the health of children and adolescents who have metabolic or other hormonal disorders.
 Pediatric Endocrinologists treat children with Type 1 and Type 2 diabetes, disorders of growth and puberty, obesity, differences of sex development, bone and mineral disturbances, hypoglycemia, and other disorders relating to the adrenal, parathyroid, thyroid, and pituitary glands.
-Additionally, pediatric endocrinologist participate in the care of children exploring their gender.
+Additionally, pediatric endocrinologists may participate in the care of children exploring their gender.

-Pediatric Endocrinologists practice in a diverse array of settings ranging from a full academic practice based in a university medical center or freestanding children’s hospital, including major time commitment to basic, clinical biomedical, education or QI/QA research, to a more patient-based clinical practice within an academic center, to a private group- or individual-based hospital or office-based practice.
+Pediatric Endocrinologists practice in a diverse array of settings ranging from a full academic practice based in a university medical center or freestanding children’s hospital, including major time commitment to basic, clinical biomedical, education or QI/QA research, to a more patient-based clinical practice within an academic center, to a private group or individual-based hospital or office-based practice.
 Some pediatric endocrinologists choose a career in industry.

 The American Board of Pediatrics offers a certification exam for Pediatric Endocrinology.
 Applicants must first be Board Certified in Pediatrics.

 The specialty of pediatric endocrinology is predominantly an outpatient subspecialty in which disorders of growth and diabetes predominate.
-There are infrequent, but variable, numbers of inpatient consultations and admissions, but, in general, relatively few emergencies (outside of patients with diabetic ketoacidosis).
+There are variable numbers of inpatient consultations and admissions, but, in general, relatively few emergencies (outside of patients with diabetic ketoacidosis).
 As such, the practice of our specialty may allow ample time for outside pursuits.
 The actual amount of available free time will ultimately depend on the individual’s work location, involvement in outside professional activities, and efficiency.

 This will depend on the type of practice (private vs academic), geographical location, and time since completion of fellowship.
 Salaries also vary by practice setting, with typically higher salaries in the private sector.

 To become a Pediatric Endocrinologist, you must complete an approved 3-year residency in pediatrics and an approved 3-year fellowship.
-Special alternative training pathways are available for those either with a pre-existing PhD degree (5 years total including pediatrics residency and pediatric endocrine fellowship) or for combined board certification in pediatric and adult endocrinology (4 years of fellowship).
+Special alternative training pathways are available for those with a pre-existing PhD degree (5 years total including pediatrics residency and pediatric endocrine fellowship) or for combined board certification in pediatric and adult endocrinology (4 years of fellowship).
 For more information, click here.